Abhiramvp/GFMdrp_Control/README.md

 #### Simulink Parameter Initialization

-The Simulink model parameters are initialized in Model Properties > Callbacks > InitFcn.
+The Simulink model parameters are initialized in Model Explorer > Callbacks > InitFcn.

 ---